...and end the league 'tables'

 By law teachers are in 'loco parentis' - they take the place of the parents, while in charge of their pupils.
 We wouldn't let local polticians and councils, tell parents how to run their home life, what clothes to dress their children in, how to deal with their children's behaviour.
 So why do we allow this to happen with schools?
 For 40 years politicians have eroded the headteacher's role, allowing local council busybodies to constantly interfere in the way he/she runs the school.
 They make rulings on the school dress-code, school uniform, which have NOTHING TO DO with the law; but are the business of the school alone.
 They force schools to TAKE BACK the tiny minority of badly-behaved and disruptive children, who ruin the education of the vast majority of normal children, by disrupting classes and intimidating - even attacking - teachers.
 In some areas such as Liverpool, the council has outlawed checking spelling, or using red pens to correct homework (as this supposedly hurts children's self-esteem!).

-Mainstream would put control of ALL school policy, back where it belongs: with the headteacher.
+Mainstream would put control of ALL school dress-code, and pupil behaviour / punishment rules, back where it belongs: with the headteacher.
 Teachers would be expected to look for regular parent opinions and wishes, in regards to their children's education, at parent-teacher meetings.
 Schools themselves, via the headteacher would decide all matters of dress-code, pupils' exclusions, any punishments or sanctions - everything in the day-to-day running of the school.
 If parents (or the children) don't agree with it - they would have to move schools.

 We parents regularly have to sign forms for our children's school; authorising them to go on school trips and any emergency medical treatment that might be necessary.
 This school, quite rightly, informs the parents about any inspections or treatments done in the school.
 As parents, we've got the right to know these things.
 Quite rightly, schools tell us if they administer fisrt-aid or give Calpol, to one of our chidren.
 We get notified of any injections and innoculations.
 But in the area of reproductive health, especially for girls, some schools give medication to the pupils and keep this hidden from the parents.
 We are talking about procedures a lot more serious than taking a paracetamol.